 The house mouse (mus musculus) is the smallest of these rodent species, ranging from 6 to 7 inches from nose to the tip of its tail.
 The color of the body varies from tan to gray, with a darker backside and a lighter colored underside.
 They have large ears and small eyes with a pointed nose.
 They’ll nest pretty much anywhere they can find shelter, including inside buildings, rock and wood piles, in old burrows and under cane plants.

-No matter what kind of rodent you have living in your home, you will want to evict it quickly, before it has a chance to damage your property or harm your family.
+When it comes to the difference between a mouse and rat- obviously the rat is larger, but they both can cause significant damage to your home and spread serious diseases.
+It doesn’t really matter whether you have rats or mice infesting your home- you will want to evict the pest immediately, before it can do harm to your family or cause property damage.
 Rodents are a health concern to people because they are known carriers of a number of different diseases, including murine typhus, leptosopirosis (also known as Weil’s syndrome), salmonellosis and plague.
-For effective rodent control for both your home and business, Sandwich Isle Pest Solutions is the best choice in Waikiki, Pearl City and Honolulu to keep you safe from invading rats and mice.
+For effective rodent control for both your home and business, Sandwich Isle Pest Solutions is the best choice in Honolulu to keep you safe from invading rats and mice.
 Contact us today for more information on our residential rodent control and commercial rodent control services.